STAMP-project/camp/docs/pages/generate.md

 defined in docker-compose files.

-Here is the tyical directory structure that CAMP generate expects.
+Here is the typical directory structure that CAMP generate expects.
 There are three main configuration files, which must appear at the root of our working directory.